lawrns/vigor-gym-platform/official/Vigor - Executive Summary.md

 ## Conclusion

-The Vigor strategy represents a compelling opportunity to transform the Mexican gym management software market through AI-powered innovation, deep local expertise, and exceptional execution.
+The GoGym strategy represents a compelling opportunity to transform the Mexican gym management software market through AI-powered innovation, deep local expertise, and exceptional execution.
 The comprehensive approach addresses every aspect of building a market-leading business, from product development and user experience to go-to-market strategy and financial planning.

 The financial projections demonstrate exceptional potential with conservative scenarios exceeding revenue targets by 78% and optimistic scenarios reaching 160% of stretch goals.
 The outstanding unit economics with 37:1 LTV/CAC ratios and 2.2-month payback periods provide a solid foundation for sustainable growth and profitability.